 REVIEWS & MEDIA

-Laurence Fearnley, multi-award winning New Zealand author; winner, Landfall Essay Competition November 2017, for her essay ‘Perfume Counter’; Laurence is also researching and writing a book on the theme of landscape and scent; her new novel Scented is coming out in September.
+Laurence Fearnley, multi-award winning New Zealand author; winner, Landfall Essay Competition November 2017, for her essay ‘Perfume Counter’; Laurence is researching and writing a book on the theme of landscape and scent; her new novel Scented is coming out in September.

 Every scent has an identity, a note that grabbed my attention and made me think about what it could be.
 The horopito is a brilliant touch and so is the koromiko and the manuka.

 Your fragrances develop on the skin.
 They don’t fade to a bland musk ― but transform with the heat of my skin and the passing of time.
 Nothing jars, nothing is ‘over stated’.
 All are nicely blended and balanced, and I loved how they did really make me think of landscapes.